 Uses of Basis Points

-- It also refers to as the cost of mutual funds which is beneficial for the investors to identify the investment options.
+- These points also indicate the cost of mutual funds and assist investors in evaluating different investment options.